MeMAD-project/media-memorability/README.md

 #### Finding the best weights combination and getting the final scores

-Obtain the final score by running, combine_scores_2020.py, a code snippet for evaluating all linear combinbations of values to combine different modalities.
+Obtain the final score by running, combine_scores_2020.py, a code snippet for evaluating all linear combinations of values to combine different modalities.

 ```
 python combine_scores_2020.py